Manmohan Singh admitted to AIIMS after complaining of chest pain

 The 87-year-old former PM had undergone a successful bypass surgery in January 2009 at AIIMS.

-In April, Singh had also accepted Punjab chief minister Capt Amarinder Singh's request to guide the state government in restoring the state's growth and economy once the Covid-19 crisis ends.
+In April, Singh had also accepted Punjab chief minister Capt Amarinder Singh's request to guide the state government in restoring the state's growth and the economy once the Covid-19 crisis ends.

 Earlier this year, he had claimed that the Centre was in denial of an economic "slowdown" which was the reason for a lack of a "credible" solution to fix it.